Otterwerks/Chatterwerks/README.md

 - Talk to Otter by starting off your message with ```Hey Otter, ```

+## Features
+- Home chat channel with chat bot
+- Private chat channels between users, click a username to start a private chat
+- Back End strict and acceptance tested with Pytest
+- Deployed using the Heroku development pipeline
+- Responsive Bootstrap 4 design

 ## Security
 In designing this project I wanted to make sure that users would not be able to manipulate data stored in the browser to gain unauthorized access to channels or submit fraudulent messages.
 The login process for Chatterwerks simply verifies that an associated User ID exists in the User table for the submitted credentials and stores those credentials in the browser for future requests if they are valid.